tobiheim/teams-health-feature-monitoring/README.md

 # teams-health-feature-monitoring
-Microsoft Teams Service Health and Message Center Notifications as Teams posts and to SharePoint lists.
+Microsoft Teams Service Issues and Message Center Notifications as Teams posts and stored to SharePoint lists.
+All you need is one Power Automate (incl.
+SharePoint site and Teams channel) to stay informed.

-> :warning: **The API in this example is depracated**.
-Please use MSGraph to access the Service Health and Message Center posts.
-This sample project need to be updated to the new API.
-More details can be found here: [Service Communications API](https://docs.microsoft.com/en-us/graph/api/resources/service-communications-api-overview?view=graph-rest-1.0&preserve-view=true)
+:mega: **Note for V1 users:**
+If you already using the previous version of this solution (depracated Service Communications API), then please follow the steps in the guide to update your existing version to the new version.
+I will soon add a wiki page that explains the upgrade process from v1 to v2 in greater detail.
+:zap: In Short: The SharePoint List requires new columns and the app registration require new permissions.

+**Whats new in V2** :question:
+- Power Automate uses now the new Graph API ([serviceAnnouncement](https://docs.microsoft.com/en-us/graph/api/resources/serviceannouncement?view=graph-rest-1.0))
+- Message Center and Service issues Teams posts will now included the full message (HTML-based incl. links and images)
+- No additional image location required (OneDrive for Business)

 ## Table of Contents